 Answer: We know that dinosaurs existed because there is a significant amount of evidence that they did in the fossil record.
-One frequent question that people have is where chronologically do they fit in.
-If man has existed for only a relatively short time period then how do we explain the long ages that science has assigned to these animals?
+The question is, where do they fit into the chronological record?
+If man has existed for only a relatively short time then how do we explain the long ages that science has assigned to these animals?
 Did the earliest known dinosaurs begin to appear in the Triassic period some 245 million years ago?

-The typical answer to the question of when dinosaurs were made are, most times, based on misconceptions concerning the chronology as outlined in the scriptures.
-A common misconception is that everything that was created was made when man was formed.
+The typical answer to the above question is usually based on misconceptions concerning the chronology as outlined in the scriptures.
+Some believe that everything that was created was made when man was formed.
 When it comes to dinosaurs, we will see this assumption is incorrect.

 The Bible reveals that there was a creation prior to Adam and Eve.
-Even though Man was made on the sixth day of creation he was NOT the first living organism to be created!
-Dinosaurs almost certainly existed prior to the first human.
+Even though Man was made on the sixth day of creation, he was not the first living organism to be created!

-Although man is only a few thousand years old, the earth itself is much older.
+Although man is, at most, a few thousand years old, the earth itself is much older.
 We are not sure, however, how much older because the Bible simply does not give us that type of information.
-The first chapter of Genesis is not an initial creation story, but a RE-creation of things that already existed.
+The first chapter of Genesis is not an initial creation story, but a re-creation of things that already existed.
 This allows for the possibility that dinosaurs may have been brought back into existence.

-The Hebrew word (Strong's Concordance #H1961) from which we get the English word "was" in Genesis 1:2 should be translated as "'had become."
-The earth HAD BECOME (sometime after initial creation) without form and void due to Lucifer's rebellion.
+The Hebrew word (Strong's Concordance #H1961) from which we get "was" in the above verse should be translated as "had become."
+The earth HAD BECOME (sometime after initial creation) without form and void due to Lucifer's (Satan the Devil's) rebellion.
 An example of the same Hebrew word used in Genesis 1:1 - 2 but rendered in the NKJV, NIV and other translations as "became" or "had become," can be found in the seventh verse of Genesis chapter 2.